 3. What animals can be found in the swamp?

-The swamp is a natural community widespread in our country.
-Look at the physical map of Russia: what a significant area the swamps occupy.
-Wet place, hummocks, bog, reed thickets, rare bushes.
+A swamp is a widespread natural community in our country.
+Look at the physical map of Russia: what a significant area swamps occupy.
+Swampy place, hummocks, bogs, reed thickets, sparse bushes.

 How was the swamp formed?
-Once upon a time there was a small lake in this place, which did not have a runoff, its banks were quickly overgrown with reeds and cattails.
+Once upon a time there was a small lake in this place that had no drainage; its banks were quickly overgrown with reeds and cattails.
 Water lilies and lilies rose from the bottom.
-Every year, reeds and reeds grew, more and more protruded from the banks to the water, intertwined with stems, closing the water, mosses settled on the stems, they absorbed moisture and the water stagnated.
-Several decades passed, and the plants completely captured the lake and closed the water.
-Every year the thickets became thicker.
-And now a thick layer has formed almost to the very bottom.
-That is why, when you walk through the swamp, the bumps are so springy, your legs get stuck, just look - you will fail.
-Maybe the forest stream flowed slowly and gradually overgrown with herbs in the lowlands, or a spring spouted from the ground and soaked everything around with water.
-That's how water piggy banks appeared in these places - swamps.
+Every year the reeds and reeds grew, protruded more and more from the banks onto the water, intertwined their stems, covering the water, mosses settled on the stems, they absorbed moisture and the water stagnated.
+Several decades passed, and the plants completely took over the lake and closed off the water.
+Every year the thickets became denser.
+And then a thick layer formed almost to the very bottom.
+That’s why, when you walk through a swamp, the bumps are so springy, your legs get stuck, and just like that, you’ll fall through.
+Perhaps the forest river flowed slowly and gradually became overgrown with grass in the lowlands, or a spring came out of the ground and soaked everything around with water.
+This is how water reservoirs - swamps - arose in these places.

-A lot of water means that moisture-loving grasses and shrubs began to grow, and animals with birds settle down such as you can only see in the swamp.
+A lot of water means that moisture-loving grasses and shrubs have begun to grow, and animals and birds are settling in, the kind you only see in a swamp.
 The surface of some swamps is densely covered with mosses.
-Especially a lot of water is able to absorb sphagnum moss, which means “sponge” in Greek (Fig. 2).
+Sphagnum moss, which means “sponge” in Greek, is especially capable of absorbing a lot of water (Fig. 2).

-Sphagnum has a special ability to kill microbes.
-Therefore, the remains of dead organisms are not completely processed, they accumulate under a layer of moss, compact, and as a result, peat is formed - a combustible mineral.
-Peat thickness can reach 3-4 meters or more.
+Sphagnum moss has the special property of killing microbes.
+Therefore, the remains of dead organisms are not completely processed, they accumulate under a layer of moss, become compacted, and as a result peat is formed - a combustible mineral.
+The thickness of peat can reach 3-4 meters or more.
 It is on this peat cushion that other inhabitants of the swamp live.
-Peat is very saturated with water, and it contains almost no oxygen necessary for the respiration of the roots.
+Peat is very saturated with water, and it contains almost no oxygen necessary for roots to breathe.
 Therefore, only a few plants can grow in swamps.
-Most often, wild rosemary, sedge, and cranberries settle on a thick carpet of moss (Fig. 3-5).
+Most often, wild rosemary, sedge, and cranberry settle on a thick carpet of moss (Fig. 3-5).

-Among swamp plants, cranberries are especially valued.
+Among marsh plants, cranberry is especially valued.
 People have been collecting this healing berry for a long time.
-In addition to cranberries, other tasty berries grow in swamps: blueberries (Fig. 6), cloudberries.
+In addition to cranberries, other tasty berries grow in the swamps: blueberries (Fig. 6), cloudberries.

 Rice.
 6. Blueberry ()

-Such herbaceous plants as cotton grass, reed, calamus, bulrush and cattail have adapted to the swamps (Fig. 7, 8).
+Herbaceous plants such as cotton grass, reeds, calamus, reeds and cattails have adapted to the swamps (Fig. 7, 8).

-The cattail has large, dark brown heads that are densely built of raw hairs.
-Seeds ripen under the hairs, in autumn, when the seeds ripen, the hairs dry out and the head itself becomes very light.
-You touch it - and light fluff flies around you.
-On parachutes, cattail seeds scatter in different directions.
+Cattails have large dark brown heads that are densely packed with raw hairs.
+The seeds ripen under the hairs; in the fall, when the seeds ripen, the hairs dry out and the head itself becomes very light.
+If you touch it, light fluff flies around you.
+On parachute hairs, cattail seeds fly in different directions.
 Even in the last century, life jackets were made from this fluff.
-And a round packing fabric was made from the stalk of cattail.
+And round packaging fabric was made from the cattail stem.

-Unusual plants are also found in the swamps.
-Sundew (Fig. 9) and pemphigus are predatory plants.
+There are also unusual plants in the swamps.
+Sundew (Fig. 9) and bladderwort are predator plants.

-Sundew catches and eats insects.
-Insects are fast and mobile, how can this plant threaten them?
-The small leaves of sundew are covered with small hairs and droplets of sticky juice, similar to dew, which is why the plant was called sundew.
-The bright color of the leaves and droplets attract insects, but as soon as a mosquito or fly sits on a plant, it immediately sticks to it.
+Sundews catch and eat insects.
+Insects are fast and mobile, so how can this plant threaten them?
+The small leaves of sundew are covered with small hairs and droplets of sticky juice, similar to dew, which is why the plant is called sundew.
+The bright color of the leaves and droplets attracts insects, but as soon as a mosquito or fly lands on the plant, it immediately sticks to it.
 The leaf shrinks, and its sticky hairs suck out all the juices from the insect.
 Why did the sundew turn into a predator plant?
-Because on poor marshy soils, it lacks nutrients.
-A day sundew is able to swallow and digest up to 25 mosquitoes.
+Because in poor marshy soils it lacks nutrients.
+A sundew can swallow and digest up to 25 mosquitoes per day.

 Rice.
 10. Venus flytrap ()

-It has leaflets that close like jaws when one touches the hairs on the surface of the leaves.
-Since these plants are rare, they need to be protected.
+It has leaves that close like jaws when someone touches the hairs on the surface of the leaves.
+Because these plants are rare, they need to be protected.

-Another trap was invented by pemphigus, they named this plant for the sticky green bubbles that densely cover its thin, thread-like leaves (Fig. 11, 12).
+Another trap was invented by bladderwort; this plant was named for the sticky green bubbles that thickly cover its thread-thin leaves (Fig. 11, 12).

 Rice.
 12. Pemphigus ()

-All the leaves of the plant are in water, there are no roots, and only a thin stalk with yellow flowers rises above the surface.
-The plant needs bubbles for hunting, and this grass hunts for aquatic inhabitants: small crustaceans, water fleas, ciliates.
-Each bubble is a cunningly arranged trap and at the same time a digestive organ.
-A special door closes the vial until some creature touches the hairs of this hole.
+All the leaves of the plant are in water, there are no roots, and only a thin stem with yellow flowers rises above the surface.
+The plant needs bubbles for hunting, and this herb hunts aquatic inhabitants: small crustaceans, water fleas, ciliates.
+Each bubble is a cleverly designed trap and at the same time a digestive organ.
+A special door closes the vial until the hairs of this hole are touched by some creature.
 Then the valve opens and the bubble sucks in the prey.
-You can't get out of the bubble, the valve, like a door to a room, opens only in one direction.
-Inside the bubble are glands that produce digestive juice.
-In this juice, the prey is dissolved and then absorbed by the plant.
-Bladderwort is very gluttonous.
+There is no way out of the bubble; the valve, like a door to a room, opens only in one direction.
+Inside the vesicle are glands that produce digestive juice.
+The prey is dissolved in this juice and then absorbed by the plant.
+Bladderwort is very voracious.
 After about 20 minutes, the bubble is ready to capture a new victim.

-How did the animals of the swamps adapt to life in wet places?
-Among the inhabitants of the swamps, a frog is known.
-The dampness helps the frogs keep their skin constantly moist, and the abundance of mosquitoes provides them with food.
-Beavers (Fig. 13), water rats settle on the swampy banks of the rivers, you can see the snake and the swamp viper.
+How did swamp animals adapt to life in wet places?
+Among the inhabitants of swamps, the frog is famous.
+Dampness helps frogs keep their skin constantly moist, and the abundance of mosquitoes provides them with food.
+Beavers (Fig. 13), water rats live on the swampy banks of rivers, and you can see snakes and marsh vipers.

-Have you heard the saying: "Every sandpiper praises his swamp"?
-Kulik is a slender bird, similar to a seagull.
+Have you heard the saying: “Every sandpiper praises its swamp”?
+The sandpiper is a slender bird, similar to a seagull.
 This bird has protective plumage; with its long beak, the sandpiper finds mosquito larvae hiding there in the mud (Fig. 14).

-Often in the swamps you can meet herons (Fig. 15) and cranes (Fig. 16), these birds have long and thin legs, this allows them to walk through the cold mud without falling through.
+You can often find herons (Fig. 15) and cranes (Fig. 16) in swamps; these birds have long and thin legs, this allows them to walk through marshy cold mud without falling through.

-Herons and cranes feed on frogs, molluscs, worms, which are abundant in the swamp.
-White partridges love to feast on sweet berries in the swamp, and moose and roe deer like to eat juicy parts of plants.
+Herons and cranes feed on frogs, mollusks, and worms, of which there are many in the swamp.
+Ptarmigans like to feast on sweet berries in the swamp, and moose and roe deer like to feast on succulent parts of plants.

-In the evenings and nights, someone's roar is heard in the swamp, reminiscent of the roar of a bull.
-What people didn't say about it!
-As if the water one is screaming or the goblin quarreled with him.
+In the evenings and at night, someone’s roar resembling the roar of a bull echoes across the swamp.
+What people have not said about this!
+As if the merman was screaming or the goblin had quarreled with him.
 Who roars and laughs in the swamp?
-A small-sized bittern bird roars and hoots terribly (Fig. 17).
+A small bird, the bittern, roars and hoots terribly (Fig. 17).

-The bittern has a very loud cry, spreading for 2-3 kilometers in the vicinity.
-Bittern lives in reed beds, in reeds.
-Bittern hunts for crucians, perches, pikes, frogs and tadpoles.
-For hours, the bittern stands motionless in the thickets near the water and suddenly throws its beak, sharp as a dagger, with lightning speed - and the fish cannot escape.
-You start looking for a bittern in a swamp - and you will pass by.
-She will raise her beak vertically, stretch her neck, and you will never distinguish it from a bunch of dry grass or reeds.
+The bittern has a very loud cry, spreading over 2-3 kilometers in the surrounding area.
+The bittern lives in reed thickets and reeds.
+The bittern hunts for crucian carp, perch, pike, frogs and tadpoles.
+A bittern stands motionless for hours in the thickets near the water and suddenly, with lightning speed, throws its beak, sharp as a dagger, and the fish cannot escape.
+If you start looking for a bittern in the swamp, you will pass by.
+She will raise her beak vertically, stretch out her neck, and you will never distinguish her from a bunch of dry grass or reeds.

-But not only the bittern screams at night in the swamp.
-Here is a bird of prey eagle owl sitting on a branch.
+But it’s not just the bittern that screams in the swamp at night.
+Here is a bird of prey, an eagle owl, sitting on a branch.
 It is almost 80 centimeters long (Fig. 18).

-This is a night robber and there is no salvation from him for either birds or rodents.
-This is how he laughs in the swamp when it gets dark.
+This is a night robber and there is no escape from him either for birds or rodents.
+He's the one who laughs so hard in the swamp when it gets dark.

-Residents of swampy places sometimes at night can watch an amazing spectacle of many bluish lights dancing in the swamp.
+Residents of swampy places can sometimes watch an amazing spectacle at night, as many bluish lights dance in the swamp.
 What is it?
-Researchers have not yet come to a consensus on this issue.
-Maybe it's swamp gas igniting.
+Researchers have not yet reached a consensus on this issue.
+Perhaps it is swamp gas that is igniting.
 Its clouds will come to the surface and light up in the air.

 People have been afraid of swamps for a long time.
-They sought to drain and use the land for pastures and fields, and thus thought that they were helping nature.
+They tried to drain and use the land for pastures and fields and thereby thought that they were helping nature.
 Is it so?
-The swamp is of great benefit.
-First, it is a natural reservoir of fresh water.
+The swamp is very beneficial.
+Firstly, it is a natural reservoir of fresh water.
 Streams flowing from swamps feed large rivers and lakes.
-When it rains, the mosses of the swamps absorb excess moisture like sponges.
-And in dry years they save water bodies from drying out.
-Therefore, often after draining the swamps, rivers and lakes become shallow.
-The Vasyugan swamp is one of the largest swamps in the world, its area is larger than that of Switzerland (Fig. 19).
+When it rains, swamp mosses absorb excess moisture like sponges.
+And in dry years they save reservoirs from drying out.
+Therefore, rivers and lakes often become shallow after swamps are drained.
+The Vasyugan swamp is one of the largest swamps in the world, its area is larger than the area of Switzerland (Fig. 19).

 Rice.
 19. Vasyugan swamp ()

-Located between the rivers Ob and Irtysh.
+Located between the Ob and Irtysh rivers.
 The Vasyugan River originates in this swamp.
-Rivers such as the Volga, Dnieper, Moskva River also flow from swamps.
-Secondly, swamps are wonderful natural filters.
-The water in them passes through thickets of plants, a thick layer of peat and is freed from dust, harmful substances, pathogenic microbes.
+Rivers such as the Volga, Dnieper, and Moscow River also flow from swamps.
+Secondly, swamps are excellent natural filters.
+The water in them passes through thickets of plants, a thick layer of peat and is freed from dust, harmful substances, and pathogens.
 Clean water flows into the rivers from the swamps.
-Thirdly, valuable berry plants grow in swamps: cranberries, cloudberries, blueberries.
-They contain sugar, vitamins and minerals.
+Thirdly, valuable berry plants grow in the swamps: cranberries, cloudberries, blueberries.
+They contain sugar, vitamins, and minerals.
 Medicinal plants also grow in the swamps.
-For example, during the Great Patriotic War, sphagnum moss was used as a dressing for the rapid healing of wounds.
+For example, during the Great Patriotic War, sphagnum moss was used as a dressing material for the rapid healing of wounds.
 Sundew is used to treat colds and coughs.
-In addition, the swamp is a natural peat factory, which is used both as a fuel and as a fertilizer.
+In addition, the swamp is a natural peat factory, which is used both as fuel and as fertilizer.

-Remember: you can not approach the wetlands and peat developments in the swamp!
+Remember: you must not approach wetlands or peat excavations in the swamp!
 It is very dangerous.

-Bears, deer, wild boars, elk, roe deer come to the swamps, which also find food for themselves here.
+Bears, deer, wild boars, moose, and roe deer come to the swamps and also find food here.

-The swamp is the same necessary part of nature as forests and meadows, they also need to be protected.
-The destruction of swamps will lead to a change in nature on the entire planet.
-At present, 150 swamps of Russia have been taken under protection.
+A swamp is as necessary a part of nature as forests and meadows; they also need to be protected.
+The destruction of swamps will lead to changes in nature throughout the planet.
+Currently, 150 swamps in Russia are under protection.

-Today in the lesson you gained new knowledge about the swamp as a natural community and got to know its inhabitants.
+Today in the lesson you gained new knowledge about the swamp as a natural community and became acquainted with its inhabitants.

 Bibliography